- September 10, 2020

 Charisma begins with the flowing out of genuine love or concern from the leader.
 Once felt by the follower, that devotion can be returned in kind.
 There are numerous stories of those with such ability.
 My favorite involved Gregory Peck who at one point was brought unannounced into the back of the room filled with dozens of female secretaries.
 They were all facing forward, away from him, but upon feeling him enter the room, they all turned in unison.
 Charisma.

 This brings me back to the video presentation that I reviewed.
 The presentation was factual, thorough and delivered with sincerity, but it lacked the human connection vital to fulfilling the purpose of relieving the anxiety of followers.
 To relieve anxiety, followers have to believe in the leader’s heart and intent.
-Believing in competence may not likely be enough.
+Believing in the leader’s competence alone may not get you there.

 Tips for Creating Connection

-Building charisma is a challenge in a face to face setting, even more so in a virtual setting.
-But, recall the Gregory Peck story, charisma is felt, not necessarily heard or seen.
-Here are some tips to building it as a leader.
+All of these points are a challenge in a face to face setting, even more so in a virtual setting.
+But, recall the Gregory Peck story, charisma is felt, not heard or necessarily seen.
+Here are a few tips to help you in creating that connection:

 - Maintain eye contact.
 If communicating virtually, the contact is with the camera and involves imagining that it is your people.